View of Split on a 3-Day Split, Itinerary, Croatia

 Glass of white wine in Apartment Herc in Split, Croatia

-Dalmatia is also well known for their wine production and there are many places to get a taste of it.
+Dalmatia is also well known for their wine production and there are many places in Split to get a taste of it.
 That said, if you want a formal introduction to the local wine, then stop by MoNIKas Wine Bar for a tasting or a glass.

-If you are unsure what to order, ask the bartender for advice – they are incredibly knowledgeable and friendly!
+If you are unsure what to order, ask the bartender for advice.
+They are incredibly knowledgeable and friendly!

 Poljud Stadium in Split, Croatia